huydoan1908/comic-website/README.md

 # ComicHub - Comic Publishing Platform

-A modern, full-stack web application for publishing and reading comics online, built with Next.js, Firebase Firestore, and imgbb for image storage.
+A modern, full-stack web application for publishing and reading comics online, built with Next.js, Firebase Firestore, and Cloudinary for image storage.

 ## Features